Forschungsgruppe ORCOS

 System Requirements

-• MATLAB V. 7 or higher together with: Symbolic Toolbox (required) and Optimization Toolbox (in default settings used)
+- MATLAB V. 7 or higher together with: Symbolic-toolbox (required to derive necessary optimality conditions automatically) and Optimization-toolbox (in default settings used).

-1. Make sure you have correctly installed Matlab and the necessary toolboxes.
+- Make sure you have correctly installed MATLAB and the necessary toolboxes.

 Documentation